 Master's students may transfer to the doctoral program after completing one year of graduate study without writing a thesis.
 Student must have fulfilled two graduate half-course equivalents with an academic standing of at least B+.
 All residence and course credits obtained in the first year are then applied toward the doctoral requirements.

-To request for a direct transfer to the Ph.D. program, Chemistry Graduate Office requires the following documents by the first Friday in July (in person or via e-mail to Graduate Office):
+To request for a direct transfer to the Ph.D. program, Chemistry Graduate Office requires the following documents as ONE PDF file by the first Friday in July to Graduate Office; use filenaming convention Last Name, First Name_PhDTransfer:

 - A letter of request (maximum one-page) for a direct transfer to the Ph.D. program.
 Please indicate the month and year of first registration in the master's program, courses to date, projects involved in and reason(s) for transfer to the doctoral program;